-This is going to be my online autobiography, a side project to keep me active, my other side projects being my home, my gardening, college, my bees, and my dear O'Ash, if I’m not around to support her, who ever will?
+This is going to be my online autobiography and diary, a side project to keep me active, my other side projects being my home, my gardening, college, my bees, and my dear O'Ash, if I’m not around to support her, who ever will?

-I initially wanted to do something brief, short, and safe: a professional biography with large white marble columns of my many accomplishments using a GoDaddy template, but I think I’ll do something different with the space and time and use my scaffolding, duct tape, and haywire to see what else emerges: a moat, a boat, a bridge, or something else completely different.
+I’m finally getting a chance to reflect at 53, and I'm getting tired of consuming and regurgitating information and matters that don’t involve or pertain to my life.
+I’m using my scaffolding, duct tape, and haywire to see what emerges: a keep and moat, a speedboat, a bridge, or something else completely different.
+Everyone’s life and experiences are different, and no one travels the same roads and crosses the rivers at the same times.
 So I’ll exercise and clear the cobwebs a little here and there and write about my life and experiences when I get some spare time, maybe an hour or two every week, for therapeutic and memory-restorative purposes so I can keep myself busy with so much else in my life starting to slow and unwind.

 Weekly update May 29, 2026, 1500-1600.
 Cloudy, reminding me of monsoon season, and still not using the evaporative cooler.
 I don’t want my $50 electricity bills to ever end!
 I wanted to play the mini mystery million but changed my mind; I’d rather be drinking, sleeping, or saving 550 bucks.
 4 more weeks are left in Summer Session 1, and graduating will give me a few more opportunities.
 I am sad about my palm tree, appearing like I’m not going to be able to save her; the bottom line is communication, and the top is high-voltage electricity.
 I’ve been pruning, last summer and last night, and not doing a very good job, but I don’t think it’ll be enough, but maybe I can, slow her growth, use tension and keep pruning.
 Ash is out of the hospital, and she does like her stays there and thanks everybody.
 Oh yeah.
 I also had breakfast today at Golden Corral and paid 11 dollars and some change and thought about another one of my friends, Stephanie Joe Harrill, when we ate at The Farmer’s Brother, with the sunlight hitting her face.
 I was thinking earlier about the lifetime shed on Facebook Marketplace for $200, and it retails for $1,500; I only have to dismantle, transport, and reassemble because I do need the extra space, or I need to start decluttering!
 But I don’t have the logistics or manpower anymore.
 303 Judson, and many years ago, Steph helped put a way smaller shed together and I couldn't have done it without her help.
 Bees, I had to actually build a dam moat because I’m afraid of the ants doing a nighttime raid after seeing some scouts around the hive.
 No big plans for June except college and going around the desert to look for some meteorites with my magnet.